 Bronx Car Accident Attorney

 The New York Department of Motor Vehicles (DMV) estimates more than 82,000 auto crashes occurred across the five boroughs in 2017, with almost 14,000 of them in the Bronx.
 Approximately 201 of these accidents resulted in one or more fatalities with thousands more resulting in injuries that ranged in severity.
 Auto accidents cost New York City accident victims millions in lost productivity and medical costs every year.
-Many car accidents are preventable and would not occur if it weren’t for the negligence of some drivers on the road.
+Many car accidents are preventable and would not occur if it weren’t for the negligence which may not even be your fault.

 If you have sustained an injury or lost a loved one in a car accident in New York City, you might be eligible to recover compensation for losses.
-Contact The Law Offices of Ivan M. Diamond in the Bronx at (718) 588-2000 to discuss the details of your case during a free consultation.
+Contact Bronx car accident lawyer, Ivan Diamond, of The Law Offices of Ivan M. Diamond at (718) 588-2000 to discuss the details of your case during a free consultation.

 Car Accidents Result in Catastrophic Injuries

 Victims of auto accidents can suffer a range of injuries from minor bumps and bruises to loss of life depending on the individual circumstances of an accident such as the cause, the speed at which a collision occurred, and how many cars were involved.
 Some of the most common injuries that victims of car accidents suffer include:

 - Fractured bones.
 Even a minor car accident might result in broken arms, legs, pelvic bones and more.
 Victims often face weeks of rehabilitation services, and in some cases multiple surgeries after they break or fracture a bone.
 In serious accidents, victims might also dislocate one or more of their joints.